London's weekend warriors get a night in the ring

 As he spoke, the packed crowd gathered at an arena in southeast London were already erupting in a roar for the next city professional swaggering towards the ring, swathed in laser lights, smoke-machine effects and the pumping beat of music.

-Herinckx and the other 37 boxers strutting their stuff on Friday night have spent the last three months on a grueling three days a week training routine run by Chrissy Morton, founder of Bad Boy Promotions.

-"As soon as one of the guys on signs up, they all have to," Morton told Reuters.
+"As soon as one of the guys on <a trading desk> signs up, they all have to," Morton told Reuters.
 "It passes from one to the other.
 If they don't do it - well...it's a rite of passage."

 "We train the white-collars like professional boxers; they go from being a normal person in the office to someone who can go out there and fight in a ring."